-From soft cheeses to dense, crystalline cheeses - sparkling wine is a surefire way to have cheese & wine pairing success at your next gathering.
+From soft cheeses to dense, crystalline varieties, popping a bottle of sparkling wine is a surefire way to have cheese and wine pairing success at your next gathering.

 Double or Triple Cream Cheeses